 The other area had a collection of old Mummers’ costumes that you could actually wear.
 My wife and I both had a great time dressing ourselves up as Mummers, though the costume I chose (which can be seen below) made me look more like Captain Hook than a Mummer.
 Nevertheless, it was fun to dress up and dance around to the music.

 Not knowing much about the Mummers, I wasn’t sure what to expect when I visited the Mummers Museum in Philadelphia.
 However, I came out with an appreciation for the tradition and had a lot of fun in the process.
-Hopefully someday, I’ll be able to attend the Mummers Day Parade on New Year’s Day in Philadelphia.
-Until then, however, I’ll have to make a point to find a recording of one of Philadelphia’s oddest traditions.
+If you don’t have a chance to see the Mummers Parade in person (and even if you do), the Mummers Museum is an interesting look at this storied tradition.

 Address: 1100 South 2nd Street